albertogp71/qLDPCsim/README.md

 1. **quantum block (qBlock) error rate**.
 Ratio of quantum  block errors (decoder failures + logical errors).
 2. **decoding failures** (separately for X and Z).
-Number of times the decoders failed to produce an error sequence that yields the syndrome.
+Number of times the decoders failed to produce an error sequence that yields the given syndrome.
 3. **average number of iterations** (separately for X and Z).